 A K-5 curriculum with over 900 weekly topic units containing free educational resources found on the web.
 Has a Planning Tool and covers science, history, math and language arts.

 One of the most popular virtual public school programs for homeschooling grades K-12.
 Visit the company’s website to find out if this online charter school is available in your state.

 One of the leading online public school free homeschooling curriculum programs which works across all States.
 One of my Facebook fans has this to say about it:

-When you're working out which free homeschooling curriculum to choose, it's worth looking at the answers Jennifer got to this question on my Facebook page in fall 2014:
+When you're working out which free homeschooling curriculum to choose, it's worth looking at the answers Jennifer got to this question on my Facebook page:

 This is what people wrote:

 "I don't follow a curriculum, I follow her interests as I find she takes a lot more in if she's interested in the subject" ~ Charlotte

 "We use a bunch of different curriculum.
 Different items for different subjects/needs.
 Grade leveled, boxed sets just don't work for us, so we have an eclectic approach." ~ Denise

 "I don't follow a curriculum either.
 I just work to their interests too.
 Find that works better for us." ~ Jane

 "Several Beautiful Feet Books is amazing for history, math-u-see, and all about reading/spelling.
 We add a few extras or course science depending on the year apologia or answears in genius.
 But we notebook/lapbook as a proof of learning and that makes it much more enjoyable.
 We have a Charlotte Mason approach but adapt it to our needs.
 If you are called to homeschool don't give up.
 Praying for you and your family!!" ~ Jeannine